contributte/nextras-orm-generator/README.md

 ## WARNING

-This handy tool is currently under mastive active developing.
+This handy tool is currently under massive active developing.
 So please be patient.

 ## Usage